Nuddel69/Solids-of-revolution/README.md

 > _
 ```

-### To change the function
+### To edit the function parameters

+All configuration for the Function model is done in `assets/FunctionConfig.json`.

-To change the displayed function edit the `Function` parameter in `assets/FunctionConfig.json`
+To change the displayed function edit the `Function` parameter.

-The displayed interval is defined by `a` and `b` in the same file.
+The displayed interval is defined by `a` and `b`.

 Various functions will provide various shapes